software-architects/msft-intelligent-app-workshop/Exercises/exercise3-monitoring/README.md

 # Monitoring

 ## Introduction

-When we use a microservice architecture it's important to have a reliable monitoring solution: you want to see the health status of all the components and you need alarms whenever something seems to go wrong.
+Currently, WWI is running their ERP system on a hand full of VMs in their own computer room.
+Logging and monitoring currently works like this:

+* The server-side components of the ERP system write to *Windows Event Log*.
+* In case of problems, the admin team connect to the corresponding server using RDP and looks into the *Windows Event Log*.
+* Problems in the ERP client full client app are written in a log file on the client's local disk.
+In case of problems, the user can send the log file to the admin team.
+* Newer parts of the ERP system write to a log table in the ERP database.
+This table has been growing rapidly and the DB team is starting to get worried about its size negatively influencing the DB performance.

+The development team of WWI has decided to go for Microservices in the future.
+The admin team is worried about how they should monitor all these services in the future given that they cannot control the servers anymore.

+> Discuss what WWI should consider concerning logging and telemetry in a Microservices environment.

 ## Using Application Insights

-In this lab we will add Application Insights (AI) to a Web application and see how it helps during development.
+In this lab we will add Application Insights (AI) to a Web application and see how it helps during development, monitoring and root cause analysis.

 ### Create a new Web application and configure AI
 * Open *Visual Studio 2017*